The square lattice Ising model on the rectangle III: Hankel and Toeplitz determinants: Useful elliptic identities

 such that the Jacobi amplitude (\ref{eq:am_Def}) represents a direct connection between the physical reduced couplings $\K^{\delta}$ and the parameter $\eta$, and (\ref{eq:eta_from_F}) can be written using the elliptic Integral of the first kind, cf. (\ref{eq:F(phi,k)}),

 We now turn to the eigenvalues $\lambda$ and $\zeta$.
 Defining the abbreviation

-we can express the four roots from chapter VI of {[}I{]} as meromorphic functions of $u$, eliminating the ambiguous signs of the square roots, \bS \eS{}Note that we have used the trivial elliptic function $\Jnn u\Def1$ in order to illustrate the systematics.
-Using (\ref{eq:flip_u}) we can derive analog expressions for the $\zeta$s,\bS \eS{}where we defined
+we can express the four roots from chapter VI of \citep{Hucht16a} as meromorphic functions of $u$, eliminating the ambiguous signs of the square roots, \bS \eS{}Note that we have used the trivial elliptic function $\Jnn u\Def1$ in order to illustrate the systematics.
+Using (\ref{eq:flip_u}) we can derive analog expressions for $\zeta$,\bS \eS{}where we defined

 in analogy to (\ref{eq:lambda_nscd_Def}).
 From (\ref{eq:lambda_nn(u)_sn(u)}) and (\ref{eq:zeta_nn(u)_sn(u)}) we further derive \bS{} which can be expressed using (\ref{eq:dual}),